arts

 The SPCPA Visual Art Dept. culminated their year with an exhibition this past week showcasing work from the Advanced Critique Seminar class.
 The showing highlighted the bold vision and deep thinking of the student artists.
 Visitors had the chance to engage directly with the artists, who spoke about their work with clarity, insight, and sophistication.
 Check out a sample of the work.

-#SPCPA #saintpaulconserservatory #visualarts #studentexhibition #artseducation #YoungArtists #galleryshow #spcpacommunity #spcpaarts … See MoreSee Less
+#SPCPA #saintpaulconserservatory #visualarts #studentexhibition #artseducation #youngartists #galleryshow #spcpacommunity #spcpaarts … See MoreSee Less

 0 CommentsComment on Facebook